 Outdoor Activities

-Head on down to the farm for some old-fashioned harvest fun, like picking your own pumpkins and gourds from the pumpkin patch at Sweet Berry Farm in Marble Falls (starting in mid-September); or going for a hay ride and meeting the animals at the petting zoo at Georgetown's Sweet Eats Fruit Farm (starting in mid-September); and enjoying the exotic animals, sensory corn pit, craft vendors and pumpkin patch at Indian Springs Ranch from September 28 to October 27.
+Head on down to the farm for some old-fashioned harvest fun, like picking your own pumpkins and gourds from the pumpkin patch at Sweet Berry Farm in Marble Falls (starting in mid-September); or going for a hay ride and meeting the animals at the petting zoo at Georgetown's Sweet Eats Fruit Farm (starting in mid-September); visiting Hill Country Pumpkins for free hot cider, coffee, snacks and bounce house fun for the kids; and enjoying the exotic animals, sensory corn pit, craft vendors and pumpkin patch during a private tour at Indian Springs Ranch.

 2. Take in fall’s splendor on horseback.

-Enjoy fall foliage and the quiet charm of the Texas Hill Country with a guided trail ride on horseback with Maverick Horseback Riding in Lockhart or Lone Star Ranch's Texas Trail Rides, just outside downtown Austin.
+Enjoy fall foliage and the quiet charm of the Texas Hill Country with a private guided trail ride on horseback with Maverick Horseback Riding in Lockhart or Lone Star Ranch's Texas trail riding lessons, just outside Downtown Austin.
 Find more info about horseback riding near Austin here.

 3. Watch a movie under the stars.